fcarp10/serverless-functions/README.md

 ## Build

-Modify the image version tag in `image_versions.env`.
-Run the `build_functions.sh` script and follow the instructions.
+Modify the image version in `versions.txt`.
+Run the `build_function.sh` script and follow the instructions.